sysfce2/AviSynth_masktools/README.md

   expr="x 2 /"
   expr="2 x swap /"
 ```
+- new: "swap1" to "swap9" keywords in expressions (v2.2.25-)
+  Swaps the Nth stack result with stack top (top is N=0) during RPN evaluation.
+  Appears as a function in mt_infix.

 - new: "dup" keyword in expressions (v2.2.5-)
-  duplicates the last result and put on the top of RPN evaluation stack.
-Not compatible with mt_infix()
+  Duplicates the last result and put on the top of RPN evaluation stack.
 ```
   expr="x 3 / x 3 / +"
   expr="x 3 / dup +"
 ```
+- new: "dup0" to "dup9" keyword in expressions (v2.2.25-)
+  Duplicates the Nth result and put on the top of RPN evaluation stack.
+  dup0 is the same as dup.
+  Appears as a function in mt_infix

 - Feature matrix